awnist/xcson/README.md

 ## Notes

-Csonmason is valid CSON.
-CSON is just Coffeescript.
-Csonmason files are valid Coffeescript.
+xcson is valid CSON.
+CSON is just Coffeescript. xcson files are valid Coffeescript.

 output.toString() will, by default, sort all keynames.

 You can omit the leading and trailing document brackets for extra cleanliness:

-**example.cson**

     { # Omit me
         foo: